christopher gerteis

 He was educated at the University of California, Santa Cruz (BA) and the University of Iowa, Iowa City (MA, PhD), and also undertook graduate study at Meiji University in Tokyo.
 Before joining SOAS in 2009, he held postdoctoral fellowships at Hōsei University's Ōhara Institute for Social Research and at the Yale University Council on East Asian Studies, and spent a year as a Fulbright Faculty Fellow at Sophia University in Tokyo.
 From 2019 to 2024, he was Project Associate Professor of Japanese History at the University of Tokyo's Institute for Advanced Studies on Asia.
 He has also held research appointments at Humboldt University of Berlin, Tokyo University of Foreign Studies, and the University of Heidelberg.

 Christopher supervises doctoral projects on the history of modern Japan, especially in the fields of labor, gender, youth culture, media, memory, and postcolonial empire.
 He welcomes interdisciplinary projects bridging historical scholarship with cultural studies and digital humanities.
+Six doctoral students have completed under his supervision and now hold positions at the University of Sheffield, the University of Bologna, Tohoku University, and Seoul National University, alongside postdoctoral appointments at the University of Tokyo.
+He is a Fellow of the Higher Education Academy.

 Research interests